Moldova votes in presidential election, EU referendum – DW – 10/20/2024

 Moldova votes in presidential election, EU referendumOctober 20, 2024

-Moldovans voted Sunday in a presidential election and a referendum on joining the European Union.
+Moldovans headed to the polls on Sunday to vote in the country's presidential election and in a referendum on joining the European Union.

 Incumbent President Maia Sandu is seeking a second term in office, but she is unlikely to win the 50% majority needed to avoid a runoff.